So, what is a brand anyway? And why do you need one for your creative business?

 Use every touchpoint as an opportunity

-I see brand as, firstly, every touchpoint with your customer that gives you an opportunity to reinforce your brand values, from the first time you hand out a business card, your website style and photography, your socials and your market display materials, to your packaging and even your shipping terms.
+Firstly, every touchpoint with your customer that gives you an opportunity to reinforce your brand values, from the first time you hand out a business card, your website style and photography, your socials and your market display materials, to your packaging and even your shipping terms.
 Every touchpoint should reinforce your brand – it should gel with customers and make sense.

 For example, if your product is at a higher price point than your competitors, customers will expect higher-end product quality and more sophisticated packaging – they just go together.
 If you’re pitching sustainable materials in your products, support that with recyclable packaging as well.
 Use every opportunity to develop and reinforce your brand positioning.